 The Kaskaskia Port District completed an \$85,000 planning study for Terminal #1 to review the outbound movement and is currently evaluating more specific outbound needs to accommodate new business prospects.
-Anticipated improvements include reconfiguring the loop track to accommodate two movements at the same time.
+Improvements include reconfiguring the loop track to accommodate two movements at the same time.
 A new outbound conveyor, second interior loop track, and track location is also needed, along with a second dump pit.
 New cargo will include gypsum and fly ash.
 New by-products from Prairie State Campus to the Kaskaskia River are also generating tonnage.
-In all, an additional 2 million in tonnage will move through the port by 2024, up from 1.8 million tons today. \$20 million in funding has been secured for this two-phase project, which also has a \$2 million local match.
-That funding includes \$10 million from the Illinois Department of Transportation (IDOT) for the Loop Track project, for which engineering is now underway with construction expected to be completed by fall/winter of 2023.
-An \$8 million Maritime Administrative Grant is supporting the upgrades to the Lead Rail Track and Railyard.
+In all, an additional 2 million in tonnage will move through the port by 2024, up from 1.8 million tons today. \$20 million in funding has been secured for this two-phase project.
+That funding includes \$10 million from the Illinois Department of Transportation (IDOT) and the Illinois Economic Development Administration (EDA) for the Loop Track project, for which engineering is now underway with construction expected to be completed by fall/winter of 2023.
+An \$8 million Maritime Administrative Grant is supporting the upgrades to the Lead Rail Track and Railyard, which also are funded through an additional \$2 million special appropriation from the State of Illinois.
 Engineering for that phase of the project is expected to begin in fall 2023, with construction completion targeted for late 2024.
-The port also received an additional \$2 million from a special appropriation from the State of Illinois.
-Project Description (B) Second Entrance, Third Dock and Other Improvements at Port Terminal #2 (Baldwin): This project includes access expansion at Port Terminal #2 (River Mile 18.0) to accommodate a high volume of trucks entering and leaving the site each day.
-A second entrance and expansion at both Gateway FS and The Material Works would reduce congestion and facilitate additional truck movement through the terminal.
-Estimated cost is approximately \$535,000.
-The Port has completed a \$120,000 Master Plan that outlines capital improvements, including a third dock, needed to strategically expand the port. \$2.7 million has been secured from IDOT for a conveyer upgrade and expansion of the fertilizer plant at KRPD #2.
-Engineering is underway with completion of the project expected summer 2023.
-An existing tenant also is expanding and needs a laydown yard at the port.
-KRPD is seeking \$1 million in additional funding to support the project, which is expected to add 50 more jobs at the site, where 250,000 additional tons of coiled steel will be processed.
-KRPD received \$4.32 mil from IDOT's Competitive Freight Program spring of 2023 to add a double track under the overhead crane and install a retaining wall to reduce congestion at the dock..